 You might wish to consider, too, that you are joined in this sacred circle by men, women, and children of many faiths, many languages, from many lands.
 Over the years, people have told me that this realization is one of the most powerful components of this practice.

-So you may wish to take a moment to open your awareness to the many hundreds of us who are participating with you.
-Actually, it is almost certainly thousands by now, since countless other blogs, social media pages, communities, and friends have shared this — far beyond the scope of my knowing.
+So you may wish to take a moment to open your awareness to the many hundreds of us who are participating with you at that very moment.
+Actually, it is thousands if you include the different time zones and times of sunset.
+Since beginning in 2004, countless other blogs, social media pages, communities, and friends have shared this — far beyond the scope of my knowing.

 We may be celebrating during the exact moment as you, or ahead of, or behind you, in “real” time.
 But we are simultaneously all in the eternal Circle, in our own liminal moment, as evening sweeps across the Earth.